Command Injection Vulnerability in Zimbra Collaboration by Zimbra

 CISA has reported CVE-2022-27924

 CISA provides regional cyber and physical services to support security and resilience across the United States.
-CISA monitor the most dangerious vulnerabilities and have identifed CVE-2022-27924 as being exploited but is not known by the CISA to be used in ransomware campaigns.
-This is subject to change at pace
+CISA monitor the most dangerious vulnerabilities and have identifed CVE-2022-27924 as being exploited and is known by the CISA as enabling ransomware campaigns.

 The CISA's recommendation is: Apply updates per vendor instructions.